KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 ### 8.1 The Origin — Emanation from Aion

-- **Zenetist View:** The cosmos begins as emanation from ⚫ Aion — zero pole, balanced origin.
+- **Zenetist View:** The cosmos begins as emanation from ⚫ Aion — Zero, the balanced origin.
 - **Physics Form:**
   - Big Bang corresponds not to a singular explosion, but to **acclivous expansion of centropy**.
   - Each dimension Cᵢ emerges paired with its mirror Eᵢ, balancing as mirrored spectra.